Last updated: October 25th, 2023

 Open up your PC case, mine has a glass cover that is easily removed.

 I have to remove the radiator and fan unit for my CPU from the top of the case to get at the memory!
 At some point, I’m going to find a bigger case that doesn’t have this problem – but basically, it’s easy to remove.

 Remove the fan power connectors from the motherboard, then just take the 8 screws out from the top of the case, being careful to support the radiator when the last screw is removed.

 Now you’ve got clear access to the motherboard, you might notice that the ram modules are spaced apart.
 They’re each occupying the same colored slot though.
 On an ASUS TUF motherboard, there are two grey slots and two black slots.

 Holding your ram by the heatsink (don’t touch the contacts), line up your ram above the slot.
 It’s impossible to insert the sticks the wrong way round, but take care to look at how the “key” in the middle of the slot would line up with the gap in the middle of the DIMM connector.

 Insert the DIMM squarely into the slot from above.
 It should sit loosely (with no force yet) into the slot.
 It will align with the other DIMMs, except it will seem a little raised compared to the others.

 Next use some pressure to seat the DIMM into its slot, pushing one corner at a time.
 You’ll get a nice “click” sound as the DIMM seats correctly (volume up to hear the click) –

-If there are any problems, ASUS motherboards have a diagnostic light which happens to be situated very close to the ram modules.
+If there are any problems, ASUS motherboards (and most modern motherboards!) have a diagnostic light that happens to be situated very close to the ram modules.
 If there are any memory problems, the ram light will show amber and the Motherboard might power down.
-This is usually caused by one or more of the DIMMS not being inserted correctly.
+This is usually always caused by one or more of the DIMMS not being inserted correctly.